 In Figure 1 shows some of these categories in pie form.
 Note that these figures are from 2013 and have been revised some but the overall ratios and relationships are similar.
 Even in 2013 about 45 - 50% of the human genome was felt to be junk by these textbook authors.

 Figure 1.
 From Reece et al. 2013.
 Campbell’s Biology.
 No copyright infringement intended.
 Fair use permitted.
 [Exons are the coding parts of DNA.
 Although Introns are non-coding they rarely have functions.
 Moran lists introns as 30% of the coding genome before splicing out.
 Transposons and repetitive DNA are often functionless and much is junk left over from evolution.]
-Summary, Part 1
+Will "Dark Matter" DNA reveal in the future that most of the non coding DNA is functional?
+(2024).

 The point is that anti-evolutionists that claim there can’t be any junk DNA because a Creator would not create genomes with junk are wrong.
 Certain researchers initially claiming 80% function in the human genome in 2012 were wrong as will be discussed in Part 2.
 Many other scientists who may not be religious but continue to claim that nearly all or all non-coding DNA must be functional are certainly wrong.
 Many scientists appear to be unable to accept that most of the human genome is junk, the result of millions of years of duplications, deletions, insertions, and transposons jumping around the genome.
 Certainly creationists and other anti-evolutionists cannot face the genomic facts due to their religious allegiances.
 Others may be afflicted with human exceptionalism ego deflation; many of us just can’t admit that our genome is filled with that much junk DNA.
 We’re the "top species and too complex" to have a genome smaller than some worms and many plants, and about the same functional genes as other mammals.
 Each of those two sides pin much of their hopes on future discoveries for function.